RobItu/OpenTruth/readme.md

 # OpenTruth

 _This is a project for Chainlink's Constellation Hackathon 2023._
+_This project has been updated to work on Polygon Amoy testnet_

 OpenTruth is a platform that offers source authentication and AI breakdown for legal documents.
 To see a more in depth explanation of how it works check out the devpost {here}